oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/create-calculated-measures/create-calculated-measures.md

 ## Acknowledgements

 - Created By/Date - William (Bud) Endress, Product Manager, Autonomous Database, February 2023
-- Last Updated By - William (Bud) Endress, February 2023
+- Last Updated By - William (Bud) Endress, May 2024

 Data about movies in this workshop were sourced from **Wikipedia**.